Scan QR to download the appClose icon

 Best for

 You'll benefit from tarteaucitron.js if you operate websites serving European audiences or need multilingual consent interfaces.
-Organizations that prioritize privacy-first design appreciate the tool's default-deny approach to third-party services.
-The platform works well for content-heavy sites that embed videos, social media widgets, and analytics tools that require granular consent control.
+Organizations that prioritise privacy-first design appreciate the tool's default-deny approach to third-party services.

 Setup and integrations

-You implement this open source consent management solution by including the JavaScript library and initializing it with your service configuration.
-The platform offers ready-made integrations for major analytics and advertising platforms through simple configuration objects.
-Setup typically takes less than an hour if you use the default service definitions, though custom services require additional JavaScript coding.
+You implement this solution by including the JavaScript library and initializing it with your service configuration.
+Setup typically takes less than an hour if you use the default service definitions.

 Pricing

-TarteAuCitron.js remains completely free under the MIT license.
+TarteAuCitron.js remains completely free under the MIT licence.
 You can deploy it across unlimited domains, modify the source code, and use it commercially without restrictions.

 4. CookieConsent by Orestbida